Mark has two speaking engagements coming up in November.

 While the sample provision above was clearly one-sided, courts are not in the business of rewriting deals to make them fairer.
 Simply put, that is the purpose of the negotiation.
 If your client failed to negotiate a more balanced limitation of liability provision, they will almost certainly have to live with the consequences of their failure if there is a dispute down the road.

 It’s the Norm

-You might think that you could successfully seek damages of $2,000,000.
-However, you are not likely to prevail because you’re limited to the amount you’ve paid – i.e. a refund.
-So, as written, no matter what they do and no matter ow bad it is, the most you get is the amount you’ve paid to date.
-They risked nothing!
+Your client might naïvely think that you could easily obtain a judgment for their two-million dollars.
+However, you are not likely to achieve what your client might think is the fair result because the limitation of liability provision limited their recovery to the amount they paid – i.e. a refund.
+Therefore, as written, no matter what the vendor does and no bad how bad it is, the most your client gets is a refund of the one-million dollar they have paid to date.
+The vendor risked nothing!

 My first attempt to chink their armor would be to ask them to agree to a limit of liability of an amount equal to the total value of the contract to them (five-million dollars) and not the amount paid to date.
 Failing that, I might ask for some multiple of the amount paid to date.